Henry II, Holy Roman Emperor: Conflict with Byzantium

 Henry II's involvement in Italian politics and his coronation as emperor inevitably brought him into conflict with the Byzantine Empire.
-In 969, Emperor Otto I entered into an alliance with Byzantine Emperor John I Tzimiskes in which both Eastern and Western Empires would jointly-govern southern Italy.
-Otto I's death in 973 and John I's death in 976 caused this alliance to deteriorate.
-Otto I's successor in the West, his son Emperor Otto II, and John I's successor in the East, his nephew Basil II, brought the two empires once again into conflict over control of southern Italy.
+In 969, Emperor Otto I allied with Byzantine Emperor John I Tzimiskes, under which both Eastern and Western Empires would jointly govern southern Italy.
+Otto I's death in 973, and John I's in 976, caused this alliance to deteriorate.
+Otto I's successor in the West, his son Emperor Otto II, and John I's successor in the East, his nephew Basil II, once again brought the two empires into conflict over control of southern Italy.

 Under Otto I and Otto II, the Lombard leader Pandulf Ironhead expanded Western imperial control over central and southern Italy.
 Originally appointed by Otto I as Prince of Benevento and Capua in 961, Pandulf waged war against the Byzantines as a loyal lieutenant of Otto II.
 By 978, Pandulf had incorporated all three of the southern Lombard principalities – Benevento, Capua, and Salerno – into the Holy Roman Empire.
 Pandulf's death in 981, however, weakened Western dominance over the Byzantine Empire in southern Italy.
 By 982, the entire area once ruled by Pandulf had collapsed.
-The Byzantines still claimed sovereignty over the Lombard principalities, and the lack of single leader to prevent their advances into Lombard territory allowed the Byzantines to make inroads further north.
+The Byzantines still claimed sovereignty over the Lombard principalities, and the lack of a single leader to stop their advances into Lombard territory allowed them to make inroads farther north.
 While in Byzantine territory, Otto II encountered a large Muslim army brought into the region by Abu al-Qasim, Emir of Sicily, and was soundly defeated in the ensuing battle of Stilo on 14 July 982.
 The defeat shifted the balance of power in southern Italy into Byzantine favor.
-While preparing to counterattack the Byzantine advance, Otto II suddenly died while in Rome, with his infant son Otto III succeeding him.
+While preparing to counterattack the Byzantine advance, Otto II suddenly died in Rome, and his infant son, Otto III, succeeded him.
 With an infant as ruler and a political crisis to address, the Western Empire was unable to challenge Byzantine dominance.
-This allowed Basil II to build of his defense forces in preparation for a future Western counterattack.
+This allowed Basil II to build up his defense forces in preparation for a future Western counterattack.